 Nagoya (population of 2,191,300)

-Here are our recommendations on how to hop behind the wheel of a rental car with some extra cash in your wallet:
+Here are our top tips on how to hit the road with some savings in your wallet:

-Browse as many different bargain deals as possible (we make that job a piece of cake!);
+Look into as many different bargain deals as you can (we make that job a pushover!);

-The left side is where you’ll be driving along in Japan.
-Also take note that the controls of your rental vehicle here, such as the steering wheel and stick shift (if your car has manual transmission), will be on the opposite side of what you’re used to.
+The left-hand side of the road is where you’ll be driving along in Japan.
+Be aware that the controls of your rental car here, such as the steering wheel and gearshift, will be on the other side of what you’re used to.